Suggested links

 The DEA lists kratom as a “substance or drug of concern,” suggesting that kratom use is at least potentially risky.

-Kratom is still relatively new to the United States, and generally speaking, not much is known about the short- and long-term effects of kratom on users.
+Kratom is still relatively new to the United States, and not much is known about the short- and long-term effects of kratom on users.

 Kratom is not regulated by the US Food and Drug Administration (FDA), which means it does not necessarily meet certain health and safety standards before it goes into distribution.